National Water Quality Initiative

 Water quality conservation practices benefit agricultural producers by lowering input costs and enhancing the productivity of working lands.
 Conservation investments are good for all Americans because well managed farms limit pollution from runoff, produce food and fiber, sustain rural economies, and provide food security to the Nation.
 All across the country—farmers, ranchers and forest landowners are voluntarily taking action and putting conservation on the ground to improve water quality on millions of acres!

 NRCS is proud to be involved in a nationwide effort with landowners and communities to improve and protect our water resources.
-The landowners and farmers participating in the initiative will receive conservation payments to work on the land in a sustainable way which provides cleaner water.
+The agricultural producers participating in the initiative will receive conservation payments to work the land in a sustainable way which provides cleaner water.
 In addition to the financial assistance, the land will remain productive into the future.
 Communities benefit by having clean waterways, safer drinking water and healthy habitat for fish and wildlife.